AtlasOfLivingAustralia/jingo/README.md

   Enable [GFM line breaks](https://help.github.com/articles/github-flavored-markdown#newlines) (defaults to `true`).

+####authentication.loginPageMessage

+  This is an optional message to be displayed on the login page.
+It can contain HTML markup.

 ####authentication.staticWhitelist

   This is to enable jingo to serve any kind of static file (like images) from the repository.
 By default, Jingo will serve `*.md` files and `*.jpg, *.png, *.gif`.
 Provide the values as a comma separated list of regular expressions.